SamSaffron/dv/README.md

 dv config show
 ```

-#### Copying host files on enter
+#### Copying host files before enter/run
-Configure files to copy from the host into the container every time you run `dv enter` by setting `copyFiles` in your config.
+Configure files to copy from the host into the container every time you run `dv enter` or `dv run` by setting `copyFiles` in your config.
 Keys are host paths (supporting `~` and env vars), values are absolute container paths.
 A sensible default is provided for Codex auth:

 ```json
 {